shayannikoohemat/MappingLibrary_2021/Tools/indoor_geometry_reconstruction_v2/geometry_modeling/ReadMe.md

 In this section, we create vector models from segments.
 We use wall, floor and ceiling segments from **indoor_topology.cpp** for this.

+!
+Don't use the CMakeLists.txt and `main_modeling.cpp` in the `/geometrymodeling` root.
+!
+The `main_modeling.cpp` is just for knowing how to use the geometry modeling altogether.
+Instead use the `cmakes` and `mains` in the three subfolders `./extend2slabs`, `./modelingvolumetricwalls` and `./modelingwalls` to build three separate exe files.
+This is because you need to understand steps individually, and know how to do troubleshooting.

 #### A. Preparing Ground Truth
-First we need how the real room layout looks like, to see how is the performance of our automatic method.
+First we need to know how the real room layout looks like, to see how is the performance of our automatic method.
 Therefore, by using pcm (GUI) or CloudCompare clean the data, and to see inside the building remove the ceiling.
 These steps are recommended and shouldn't take more than 10 mins per floor:
 1. remove noisy points outside the main building layout.